KatherineHYT/DAND/IBRL-S9/README.md

-# Senesor data from Berkeley Research lab
+# Senesor data from Intel Berkeley Research lab
 The four variables represent temperature, humidity, light(Lux), and voltage.
 The structure of input data are multiple parallel series.